linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 26.08.2023 (announcement)
+- 📣 Calling all aspiring entrepreneurs and potential business partners! 👥🌟 Join our incredible franchise family and unlock limitless opportunities. 🚀💼 Become an L2B customer and discover the secret to success. 💯🔑 Are you ready to take the leap? 💪😎 #FranchiseOpportunity #BusinessPartnership #L2BProsperity 🤝

+### 26.08.2023 (announcement LaaS Whatsstore)
+- 👋 Hey there!
+Exciting news coming your way from our team! 🚀 Working on our latest LaaS product called Whatsstore. 🛒🌟 Stay tuned for updates and behind-the-scenes sneak peeks! 😎 What features would you love to see in a LaaS product like Whatsstore?
+Share your thoughts! #Whatsstore #LaaS #FutureOfRetail

 ### 26.08.2023 (announcement VeloMind)
 - 🚀 We're thrilled to announce our latest project, VeloMind - a groundbreaking AI application! 🌟🤖 Stay tuned as we tirelessly work on perfecting its features to enhance your experience. 💡🔧 What are your thoughts on AI technology?
 Share your insights! #AI #VeloMind #TechRevolution